elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 ### Debugging Kibana plugins

-Some EUI component usages are in `src/plugins/` as opposed to Kibana's `src/` or `x-pack/` folders (which hot reload automatically on page refresh).
-Kibana plugins **do not** update automatically unless you start a `yarn kbn watch` process in a new terminal alongside `yarn start`.
+Some EUI component usages are in `src/plugins/`.
+Kibana plugins **do not** hot reload automatically.
+You must start a `yarn kbn watch` process in a new terminal, alongside `yarn start`.

 ### Other